Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Related Work

+There are three main paradigms for solving inverse games: (\romannumeral 1) Bayesian inference, (\romannumeral 2) minimization of \ac{kkt} residuals, and (\romannumeral 3) equilibrium-constrained maximum-likelihood estimation.
 In type~(\romannumeral 1) methods, Le~Cleac'h~\etalcite{le2021lucidgames} employ an Unscented Kalman Filter (UKF).
 This sigma-point sampling scheme drastically reduces the sampling complexity compared to vanilla particle filtering.
 However, a UKF is only applicable for uni-modal distributions, and extra care needs to be taken when uncertainty is multi-modal, e.g., due to multiple Nash equilibria.
-Type~(\romannumeral 2) methods require \textit{full} demonstration trajectories, i.e., including noise-free states and inputs.
-Furthermore, they assume full constraint satisfaction at the demonstration.
-Due to this assumption, the inverse $N$-player game can be cast as $N$ independent unconstrained optimization problems~\cite{awasthi2020inverse, kopf2017inverse, ROTHFU201714909}.
-However, these assumptions limit their applicability to problems with noisy data \cite{peters2021inferring}.
-The type~(\romannumeral 3) methods use \ac{kkt} conditions of an \ac{olne} as constraints, which results in a \ac{mpec} formulation \cite{peters2021inferring}.
-In this setting, the inner problem aims to find an \ac{olne} of the dynamic game, while the outer problem chooses the objectives of players in that game to match the observed trajectories with maximum likelihood.
-As shown by Peters~\etalcite{peters2021inferring}, this type of method finds the same solution as type (\romannumeral 2) methods in the noise-free cases but can additionally handle partial and noisy state observations.
+Type~(\romannumeral 2) methods require \textit{full} demonstration trajectories, i.e., including noise-free states and inputs, to cast the $N$-player inverse game as $N$ independent unconstrained optimization problems~\cite{awasthi2020inverse, ROTHFU201714909}.
+However, they assume full constraint satisfaction at the demonstration and have limited scalability with noisy data~\cite{peters2021inferring}.
+The type~(\romannumeral 3) methods use \ac{kkt} conditions of an \ac{olne} as constraints to formulate a constrained optimization problem~\cite{peters2021inferring}.
+This type of method finds the same solution as type (\romannumeral 2) methods in the noise-free cases but can additionally handle partial and noisy state observations.
 However, encoding the equilibrium constraints is challenging, as it typically yields a non-convex problem, even in relatively simple linear-quadratic game settings.
 This challenge is even more pronounced when considering inequality constraints of the observed game, as this results in complementarity constraints in the inverse problem.

 Our solution approach also matches the observed trajectory data in an \ac{mle} framework.
 In contrast to all methods above, we do so by making a \ac{gne} solver differentiable.
 This approach yields two important benefits over existing methods: (\romannumeral 1) general (coupled) inequality constraints can be handled explicitly, and (\romannumeral 2) the entire pipeline supports direct integration with other differentiable elements, such as \acp{nn}.